AthenaDecisionSystems/athena-owl-demos/IBU-insurance-demo/deployment/k8s/README.md

 * helm [See installation instructions.](https://helm.sh/docs/intro/quickstart/)
 * [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/)

-* The `.env` file with the different environment variables used in the OWL Backend with API Key secrets.
+The `.env` file with the different environment variables used by the OWL Backend for the different API Key secrets.

 ### Access to Scaleway

-To access Scaleway, there is a kubernetes cluster already created by a system administrator.
+To access Scaleway, there is one kubernetes cluster already created by the system administrator.
 Be sure to get the security tokens and the access username within the file named: `athena-demo_ibu_kubeconfig`, which is a kubeconfig specification manifest used to access the `athena-demo` cluster with write access to the `ibu` namespace.
 Normally this file can be saved under the `$HOME/.kube` folder.
 (If you have an existing `.kube/config` file to define existing Kubernetes contexts, then you may want to merge the  `athena-demo_ibu_kubeconfig` content into this `.kube/config` file, and then set the current context to `athena-demo`).

 Use this command to specify the kubectl context to use, so that all commands done with kubectl will go to the Scaleway cluster.